richeyward/richeyward.github.io/content/posts/digitron/mhrd/06-alu_1/index.md

 ### Signed vs Unsigned

-Up until now, it was only known that a 4-bit value could any number between `0-15` as it has $2^4$ (16) possible permutations.
+Up until now, it was only known that a 4-bit value could any number between `0-15` as it has 2<sup>4</sup> (16) possible permutations.
 This is known as an *unsigned integer* as is only can be positive.
 In this ALU, the idea of using negative numbers is enforced, so if we are to use the MSB as a negative sign, then we can only represent $2^3$ (8) different values, with the indicator of positive or negative being used as the 4th bit.

 For positive values, the first 8 possibilities in the range are identical to an unsigned integer i.e. `0000 = 0` and `0111 = 7`.
 The other 8 are different however.
 Suppose for a moment that we have a secret 5th bit in a binary value like so: `10000`.
 If it is subtracted by 1, then the value would be `01111`.
 Removing the bit again shows how the behaviour works.  `0 - 1 = -1` in decimal would be `0000 - 1 = 1111` where `1111` is the equivalent of `-1`.
 Continuing to minus down until you reach the lowest possible value `1000`, it would be observed that this represents `-8`.
-So, in reality a -bit signed value can range from `-8`to `7`.
+So, in reality a 4-bit signed value can range from `-8`to `7`.

 As the output will be the same if the inputs are treated as signed or unsigned, the actual calculations do not matter.